Minnesota Department of Corrections has lengthened maximum stay in solitary confinement

-ST. PAUL -- Minnesota prisons punished trouble-making inmates with solitary confinement a record 8,281 times last year, according to state Department of Corrections data.
+ST. PAUL, Minn. — Minnesota prisons punished trouble-making inmates with solitary confinement a record 8,281 times last year, according to state Department of Corrections data.
 And that was before the agency officially reversed course on a policy meant to stem such punishment.

 Earlier this summer — just a week after lawmakers passed the state’s first law governing the use of solitary confinement — corrections officials significantly increased how much time inmates can spend in “the hole,” from a maximum of 90 days to 360 days.